NicolasHug/nicolashug.github.io/_drafts/matrix_facto_1.md

 comments: true
 ---

+**Foreword**: this is the first part of a 3 parts article.
+Here are TODO and TODO.

 About ten years ago, Netflix launched the [Netflix Prize](https://en.wikipedia.org/wiki/Netflix_Prize): an open contest where the goal was to design state-of-the-art algorithms for predicting ratings.
-During three years research teams developped many different prediction algorithms, among which matrix factorization techniques stood out by their efficiency.
+During 3 years, research teams developped many different prediction algorithms, among which matrix factorization techniques stood out by their efficiency.

-The goal of this (long) article is twofold:
+**The goal of this series of posts is twofold**:
 - Give some insights on how matrix factorization **models** the ratings.
 To this end, we will illustrate how PCA and SVD work, using concrete examples.
   You may have already read explanations like *users and items are represented as vectors in a latent factors vector space, and ratings are defined as a dot product between two vectors*.
 If it makes no sense to you, I hope that you will understand what it means by the end of this article.
-- Explain how to derive and implement an algorithm for predicting ratings based on matrix factorization.
+- Explain how to derive and implement an algorithm for predicting ratings, based on matrix factorization.
 In its simplest form, this algorithm fits in TODO lines of Python.

 I tried to keep the math level of the article as low as possible, without trying to over-simplify things, and avoiding dull statements.
 My hope is that this article is accessible to ML begginers, while still being insightful to the more experienced.

+**This article is devided into 3 parts**: in the first part, we will clearly define the problem we plan to address, and provide some insights about PCA.
+In the second part TODO, we will review SVD and see how it models the ratings.
+In the last part TODO, we will see how to apply our knowledge of SVD to the rating prediction task, and derive an implementation of a matrix-factorzation-based algorithm.

 The problem
 ===========

-The problem we propose to address here is that of rating prediction.
-Our data is a rating history: ratings of users for items in the interval $[1, 5]$.
+The problem we propose to address here is that of **rating prediction**.
+The data we have  is a rating history: ratings of users for items in the interval
+$[1, 5]$.
 We can put all this data into a sparse matrix called $R$:

 $$
 R= \begin{pmatrix}